ChemicalDevelopment/chemicaldevelopment.github.io/author/run-run-run.md

 ---
-layout: musicartist
+layout: author
-artist: RUN!
+author: RUN!
 RUN!
 RUN!
 thumb: img/albumart/RUNRUNRUN_Troublemaker.jpg
 ---

 RUN!
 RUN!
 RUN! is an indie rock/alternative band from Knoxville, TN.
 Composed of Brody Cox, [Cade Brown](/artist/cadebrown), and Ella Marston, they have made songs with a wide variety of vibes.
 Everything from LoFi Hip Hop, Indie Punk Rock, Acoustic and even dance music, they have a variety of sounds.